-Ground signs are regulated as four types in this Chapter:
+Ground signs are regulated as five types in this Chapter:

-a.
-Ground signs are permitted for multi-family dwellings and non-residential uses in the districts indicated in item 3 below.

-- b.
-Retail center ground signs are permitted for multi-tenant retail centers in any district. - c.
-Multi-tenant planned non-residential development ground signs are permitted in any district. - d.
-Ground signs are permitted for residential planned developments in any district.
+- Ground signs are permitted for multifamily dwellings and non-residential uses in the districts indicated in item 3 below. - Retail center ground signs are permitted for multi-tenant retail centers in any district except the TOD-UC or TOD-NC Districts. - c.
+Multi-tenant planned non-residential development ground signs are permitted in any district except the TOD-UC or TOD-NC Districts. - d.
+Multi-use planned development ground signs are permitted in any district except the TOD-UC or TOD-NC Districts. - e.
+Ground signs are permitted for residential planned developments in any district except the TOD-UC or TOD-NC Districts